As part of assessing the best energy sources for the future, we are looking at the pros and cons of these different energy sources.

 Coal Energy Pros

-- Good Supply Left – The current stockpiles of coal can provide the world with more than a century of energy, while US-based coal reserves could last over 400 years.
+- Some Estimates Indicate A Good Supply Left – The current stockpiles of coal can provide the world with more than a century of energy, while US-based coal reserves could last over 400 years.
 Beyond the stockpiles of coal that have already been mined, there is an estimated global reserve of this fossil fuel that could be more than 1 trillion tons.

-- Infrastructure Is Currently In Place For Coal – all existing infrastructure is suitable for coal energy delivery.
+- Infrastructure Is Currently In Place In Major Cities For Coal – all existing infrastructure is suitable for coal energy delivery.

-- Coal Power Is Not Intermittent – unlike solar or wind which can be intermittent on days that aren’t sunny or non windy days, coal can be burnt 24/7, and can even be burnt at higher amounts in times of need.
+- Coal Power Is Not Variable Like Some Renewables – unlike solar or wind which can be a variable power source on days that aren’t sunny or non windy days, coal can be burnt 24/7, and can even be burnt at higher amounts in times of need.
+This means it doesn’t need back up base load generators or other power sources like wind or solar might.

-- Work Is Being Done To Capture Carbon Emissions – As of 2017, coal energy is responsible for about 50% of the electricity being generated in the United States.
+- Capture Carbon Storage & Other Technology Is Being Improved To Reduce Emissions From Coal Power Plants – As of 2017, coal energy is responsible for about 50% of the electricity being generated in the United States.
 Thanks to clean coal technologies, many of the emissions which are released during the combustion phase of this resource can be captured.
 This limits the potential damage to the environment and atmosphere while maintaining current infrastructures.

 - Coal Can Be Converted Into Different Types Of Fuel – Coal can be converted into a gas or into a liquid.
 When this process has been completed, coal energy burns cleaner than it would if the natural resource were being burned in its natural state.